Member | Established: 1970 | Member since 1977

 SMO 4: Code of Ethics for Professional Accountants

-The ICATT has adopted by reference the IESBA Code of Ethics for Professional Accountants—as of the date of this assessment, is the 2022 Handbook of the International Code of Ethics for Professional Accountants.
+The ICATT has adopted by reference the IESBA Code of Ethics for Professional Accountants—as of the date of this assessment, the 2024 Handbook of the International Code of Ethics for Professional Accountants.

 ICATT focuses on providing training, including ethics topics in continuing professional development activities, and disseminating information on the updates of the IESBA Code of Ethics to its members via a quarterly newsletter.
 The institute utilizes the support and resources of its Council members—one of whom is an Ethics Officer at a firm—to offer ethics trainings based on IESBA material.

-ICATT encourages and supports its Audit & Accounting Standards Committee in providing comments on IESBA exposure drafts.
+ICATT supports its Audit & Accounting Standards Committee in providing comments on IESBA exposure drafts.

 Current Status: Sustain